TalkingQuickly/talkingquickly.co.uk/_drafts/2013-12-22-deploying-rails-apps-to-a-vps-with-capistrano-v3.md

 I strongly recommend forking my sample configuration and tailoring it to fit the kind of applications you develop.
 I usually end up with a few different configurations, each of which are used for either a particular type of personal project or all of a particular clients applications.

 Any queries or suggestions are welcomed, I'm <a href="http://www.twitter.com/talkingquickly" target="_blank">@talkingquickly</a> on twitter.
-Pull requests for the sample configuration are also welcomed.
+I'm also happy to include pull requests to the sample configuration.